Burma - Classic

 Internet domain: .mm

 International dialling code: +95

-The trip information here is given in good faith.
-Brochure information is correct at the time of publication but we reserve the right to make amendments to the brochure.
+The trip information here is given in good faith and is correct at the time of posting, but we reserve the right to make amendments to the content.
 Any changes will form part of your booking agreement with redspokes.
 Details may become outdated and inaccurate.
 Please refer to the trip notes and online itineraries for up to date information.
 A variety of factors such as unpredictable weather conditions, landslides and other disruptions may affect the itinerary.
 You must be prepared to be flexible and agree change arrangements where necessary.

 Suggested Books and Maps:

 Freedom from Fear - Aung San Suu Kyi